 Google likes to see sites with ongoing streams of content; it shows they care about their users.
 Not to mention it adds more pages of your site that Google can index, maximizing the spread of your potential search visibility, and it allows you to target specific keywords and keyword phrases that might be relevant to your audience.
 I already wrote about different goals your content has from a user experience perspective; here, your goals with content are earning prime search ranking opportunities, which could potentially send thousands of visitors per month your way.

 The third, and arguably most powerful element of an SEO strategy is offsite content and link building for SaaS businesses.
-I’ve written about link building extensively as well, but I want to touch on the value of the strategy as it relates to SaaS companies.
+We’ve written about link building strategies and tactics extensively as well, but I want to touch on the value of the strategy as it relates to SaaS companies.
 The idea here is to guest post content on high-authority external sites.
 These links serve as third-party indicators that your site is authoritative, and help your site rank higher in searches.
 And, on a secondary level, they can send direct referral traffic from these high-authority sources to your site.
 As most of these links are permanent, you’ll reap these benefits continuously for several months (at a minimum) for every new offsite post you publish.

 Conciseness prohibits me from exploring the true value of SEO for SaaS companies as a strategy, with all its complexities and variables you may encounter.
 But on a surface level, the takeaway for SaaS companies is this: with a relatively small investment, you can earn thousands of new visitors per month (and possibly build your reputation in the process, especially with high-authority external sources vouching for you).